pagach/drupal-project/README.md

 Access your project via link shown during installation.

 If you have a database that you would like to import, you can do that quickly by placing `init.sql.gz` file to `dumps` in project root.
-After that execute:
+After starting your server, execute:

 ```shell
 ./docker-compose-lamp/scripts/drush-importdump.sh